 Charleston Nursing Home Negligence Lawyers

-Nursing home residents should be able to expect a safe and comfortable environment at all times.
-Sadly, the care provided in these homes often falls unacceptably short of these standards.
+Nursing home residents have a right to expect attentive and respectful care and treatment from facility staff and ownership.
+Sadly, the care provided in these homes often falls unacceptably short of these expectations.
 Studies have estimated that up to 44% of nursing home residents may have faced outright abuse, with an even higher likelihood in South Carolina.

 Residents who have suffered as a result of neglect may be legally entitled to compensation.
-If you suspect that nursing home neglect has caused you or a loved one injury, call [firm-number] today.
-Our experienced and nationally recognized lawyers are ready to help get the justice your loved one deserves.
+If you suspect that nursing home neglect has caused you or a loved one injury, call Evans Moore, LLC today.
+Our experienced and nationally recognized Charleston nursing home negligence lawyers are ready to help get the justice your loved one deserves.

 Why You Need a Lawyer

 If you are seeking to bring a claim against a home, it’s especially important to hire a lawyer who can help you gather the evidence you need to successfully prosecute your case.
 Signs of nursing home negligence may not be obvious, and at-fault parties will often vigorously push back against these claims.
 For example, defense attorneys will often try to claim that pressure ulcers, a common result of nursing home neglect, were caused by diabetes.
 They might insist that other injuries, even fatal ones, were medically unpreventable and unrelated to neglect.
 Even when you think you can prove that abuse has occurred, you may find your claim refuted by a skilled and unscrupulous defense.